TSB Conveyancing Panel Information

 Read More

-I understand that TSB could request or audit my files as I am on the TSB conveyancing panel.
+It is possible that TSB could request or audit my files as I am on the TSB conveyancing panel.
 How should I respond in the event of such a demand?

 We can't comment specifically on TSB.
 Many major lenders are now introducing ‘file auditing’ as standard practice in relation to completed matters.
-This raises questions of confidentiality in relation to the buyer client and the purpose to which the results of such audits will be put.
+This raises questions of confidentiality in relation to the borrower and the purpose to which the results of such audits will be put.
 The starting point is to remember that the file does not belong to your firm, it belongs to the ‘client’.
 But, of course, we will normally have two clients – the buyer and the lender - and you will owe a duty of confidentiality to each.
 So basically, you have to separate the file and just send the lender the parts solely relating to themselves.
 But, of course, as this will basically be correspondence with the lender, mortgage instructions etc.

 Check with your COLP but a firm should not send the complete conveyancing file without the buyer client’s express consent – and if she is in arrears with the lender he is hardly likely to agree.
 However, if the lender can establish a prima facie case of fraud, then you may be under an obligation to disclose the whole file.